Albert Bridge, London: History

 Rowland Mason Ordish was appointed to design the new bridge.
 Ordish was a leading architectural engineer who had worked on the Royal Albert Hall, St Pancras railway station, the Crystal Palace and Holborn Viaduct.
-The bridge was built using the Ordish–Lefeuvre system, an early form of cable-stayed bridge design which Ordish had patented in 1858.
+The bridge was built using the Ordish–Lefeuvre system, an early form of cable-stayed bridge design that Ordish had patented in 1858.
 Ordish's design resembled a conventional suspension bridge in employing a parabolic cable to support the centre of the bridge, but differed in its use of 32 inclined stays to support the remainder of the load.
 Each stay consisted of a flat wrought iron bar attached to the bridge deck, and a wire rope composed of 1,000 1/10 in diameter wires joining the wrought iron bar to one of the four octagonal support columns.

 Construction

-Although authorised in 1864, work on the bridge was delayed by negotiations over the proposed Chelsea Embankment, since the bridge's design could not be completed until the exact layout of the new roads being built on the north bank of the river had been agreed.
-While plans for the Chelsea Embankment were debated, Ordish built the Franz Joseph Bridge over the Vltava in Prague to the same design as that intended for the Albert Bridge.
+Although authorised in 1864, work on the bridge was delayed by negotiations over the proposed Chelsea Embankment, for the bridge's design could not be completed until the exact layout of the new roads being built on the north bank of the river had been agreed.
+Whilst plans for the Chelsea Embankment were debated, Ordish built the Franz Joseph Bridge over the Vltava in Prague to the same design as that intended for the Albert Bridge.